ironhack-labs/lab-react-ironcontacts/README.md

 Display that array of 5 contacts in a `<table>` and display the `picture`, `name`, and `popularity` of each contact.

+For now this has to happen in `App.js`.
+So don't create a dedicated component to render the contact list.
+Because later we will add a delete button to every contact and to make this work we have to 'lift up the state' - this we haven't learned yet.

 To import `contacts.json` in `App.js`, you can simply use:

 ```js